JinkiKeikaku/PreCadDocuments/PrecoFormat_en.md

 If `end group` does not exist, the group shape will not be added (it is not yet decided whether to cause an error).

 ## History
+2025/04/17
+- ver 1.1 Rev.0
+- Changed the initial value of the attribute to the current value.
+- Fixed some errors.

 2025/04/09
 - ver 1.0 Rev.0